tomysli/Guidelines/Development_Guidelines.md

 ---

+## TLDR

+The guildelines are grouped into three categories, read on for detail discussions.

 ### Design

-D1 - Write code that communicate its purpose and intent (readability)
+D1 - Write code that communicate its purpose and intent

 D2 - Code Refactoring